mrichardson23/garage-indicator/README.md

 # Garage Indicator Project

-This project uses Raspberry Pi Pico W microcontrollers to read the state of a door sensor (such as a reed relay, hall effect switch, snap action switch) and wirelessly send the state of the door to an idicator node using an MQTT broker.
+This project uses Raspberry Pi Pico W microcontrollers to read the state of a door sensor (such as a reed relay, hall effect switch, snap action switch) and wirelessly send the state of the door to an indicator node using an MQTT broker.

 ## Parts
 1. 2x Raspberry Pi Pico W microcontrollers